mehrati/Dead_to_DictaTOR/README.md

 |___/ \___|\__,_|\__|_| |_|  \__\___/  |___/ |_|\___|\__\__,_\_/  \___/\_| \_|
 ```

-## Dead to DictaTOR
+# Dead to DictaTOR
-    Dead to DictaTOR will autamically installand and manage Tor in either a Arch based distro and ubuntu
+    autamically installand and manage Tor in either a Arch based distro and ubuntu
-## Note
+# Note
     If you need anonymity or strong privacy, manually run torbrowser
 ## Install
     get bridge by send mail to bellow address